-Ryan O’Connell spent his career on Wall Street as a lawyer, banker and, for 25 years, a bond analyst.
+Ryan O’Connell spent his career on Wall Street as a lawyer, banker and for 25 years as a bond analyst for firms including Moody’s, Citigroup, Morgan Stanley and Bloomberg.
 He specialized in banks and other financial institutions, both in the United States and abroad.

 A lifelong Democrat, Mr. O’Connell believes strongly in free capital markets but also the need for effective government regulation to tame the markets’ occasional excesses.
 He has been writing a blog on politics, The Wall Street Democrat, for several years.
-Mr. O’Connell is a graduate of Harvard University and the University of Pennsylvania Law School.